 -

-Bhakti and Sufi movements — Kabir, Mirabai, Raidas, Tulsidas (especially relevant for UP history).
+Bhakti and Sufi movements — Kabir, Mirabai, Tulsidas, Raidas (all UP-origin saints — high priority for this exam)

 Modern India: